stresearch/str_hilbertcoresetbounds/README.md

 pip install -r requirements.txt
 ```

-Models used for evaluation are provided in the boundd evaluation models directory.
+Models used for evaluation are provided in the bound evaluation models directory.
 We also provide the outputs of the bound computation in the bound calculation directory.
 The results are analyzed in our bound analysis notebooks.

 # Hilbert Coreset Bound Computation

-These bounds are based on the Hilbert Coreset formulation in [this] pape (link wiill be added in future).
-We provide teh code to run teh Hilbert coreset calculations used in that paper.
+The code compute generalization bounds on the

 ## Usage

 You can run any of the provided models to calculate the bounds with Hilbert coresets.
+We have provided two models that can be used for bound computation as well as several checkpoints for each models:
+- StrMnist
+    - 500
+    - 3000
+    - 10000
+    - 30000
+- IsiCifar
+    - 500
+    - 2500
+    - 4000
+    - 10000

+The coerset calc script has several key parameters:
+- model-name: The name of the model
+- checkpoint: The checkpoint for the model
+- hessian: A location to store the hessian of the loss function
+- sample-loc: A location to store the binary loss matrix
+- sigma-prior: The standard deviation of the prior
+- projection-dimensions: The number of parameter samples we take from the posterior
+- num-iterations: The number of iterations to run the coreset construction algorithm
+- checkpoint-loc: A location to store periodic checkpoint files
+- gpus: The GPU on the machine to use for the computation
+- result-loc: Location of file to store the final results of the script
+- log-leve: THe level of logging info for the program to provide

 Example: